sunesimonsen/7W17732/Readme.md

 ### Backbone.js ###

 jQuery is fine and all, but if you are going to make a larger JavaScript application it is just not sufficient.
 It is extremely easy to make spaghetti code with jQuery, some might say it's a kind of a pasta machine.
 To take care of the overall structuring of your application, you can use a framework like <a href="http://documentcloud.github.com/backbone/">Backbone</a>.
 Backbone is a MVC framework, it is a little different than a usual MVC as the C stands for collections instead of controller.
-Backbone is very light weight and easy to understand.
+Backbone is very light weight and easy to understand; therefore I think it is a good choice for your applications.

 Backbone consist of different types of objects:

 * Router - routing page fragments to handlers
 * View - controlling a part of the web page
 * Collection - maps a collections of models to a collection resource on the server
-* Model - represent a model on the server
+* Model - represent a resource on the server

-A request is received by the router, that in turn invokes a view to display.
-The view can consist of any number of sub views.
-Each of the views can be bound to a model or a collection.

-The views can listen for event from the models, collections and DOM elements.
-When a model is updated all the views that listen for events on that model are notified.
+When a request is received by the router, it choices an action to execute.
+Such an action could for example be to render a view.
+The view can consist of any number of sub views that each have connected models.
+The views can listen for event from the models, collections and DOM elements, and when a model is updated all the views that listen for events on that model are notified.

-We will go much more in details with Backbone in the lab.
+We will go much more into details with Backbone in the lab.

 ### jQueryUI ###

 <a href="http://jqueryui.com/">jQueryUI</a> makes available a lot of useful components, with very nice theme framework.
-A lot of times standard components will not be enough to solve your problem, to handle that, jQuery provides a widget factory to create your own custom UI components.
+When standard components are not sufficient to solve your problems, jQuery provides a widget factory to create your own custom UI components.
 We will look into how that works later in the lab.

 ### Underscore.js ###

-Backbone make use of the utility and collection library <a href="http://underscorejs.org/">Underscore.js</a> that by it self is a very nice library, but in conjunction with Backbone is just plain awesome.
-We will mainly make you of Underscores templating capabilities.
+Backbone make use of the utility and collection library <a href="http://underscorejs.org/">Underscore.js</a> which by it self is a very nice library, but in conjunction with Backbone is just plain awesome.
+We will mainly make use of Underscores templating capabilities.

 ### Blueprint.css ###

 CSS is also one of those spaghetti creators.
-One could make use of something like <a href="http://sass-lang.com/">Sass</a> to get a better CSS structuring but to limit the technology overflow I left it out.
+To approach the CSS spaghetti problem, one could make use of something like <a href="http://sass-lang.com/">Sass</a> to get a better structuring, but to limit the technology overflow I left it out.

-One thing you always must do in a project that uses CSS is to use a stylesheet that resets all the different browser to a common ground.
-Blueprint provides such a stylesheet in addition to a grid layout that can also be useful <a href="http://blueprintcss.org/">Blueprint</a>.
-A little more involved starting point is <a href="http://html5boilerplate.com/">Boilerplate</a> that is also good to read up on.
+One thing you always must do in a project that uses CSS, is to use a style sheet that resets all the different browser to a common ground. <a href="http://blueprintcss.org/">Blueprint</a> provides such a style sheet in addition to a grid layout that can also be useful.

+A little more involved starting point for a project is <a href="http://html5boilerplate.com/">Boilerplate</a>, that is also good to read up on.

 ## Start the lab ##